 What is a Lot?

-A lot is the term used to define a portion of a strata scheme which is defined on the strata plan as being a lot or part of a lot.
-A lot has it’s own title that can be bought and sold.
+A lot is the term used to identify an individually owned portion of a strata scheme.
+Lots are defined on the strata plan as being a lot or part of a lot.
+A lot has it’s own title registered at Landgate that can be bought and sold without restriction.

-It is very important to have clear understanding of where your lot boundaries are as these generally determine what you are responsible for and what the strata company is responsible for in the form of Common Property.
+It is very important to have a clear understanding of where your lot boundaries are as these generally determine what you are responsible for and what the strata company is responsible for in the form of common property.

 What is Common Property?